 Universities committed to Fossil Free Careers

 We are campaigning for all universities to end oil, gas, and mining recruitment on their campus.
-So far, one UK university has a policy in place that ends extractive industry recruitment.
+So far, 3 UK universities have a policy in place that ends extractive industry recruitment.
 Why not start up a campaign to push your university to join the list?

 Fossil Free Careers Supporters

 So far, 12 UK Students' Unions, collectively representing 276,145 students, have committed to boycott oil, gas, and mining recruitment events.

 Nov 2021 - The University of Bristol Students' Union is the first in the UK to pass a Fossil Free Careers motion pledging to boycott oil, gas, and mining recruitment.

 Dec 2021 - The University of Sussex Students' Union quickly follows, with student council voting overwhelmingly to back the Fossil Free Careers campaign.

 - Feb 2022 - The University of Edinburgh Students' Association is the first in Scotland to adopt a Fossil Free Careers motion, with 84% of student reps voting for the policy.